im-xra-dev/chomp-timeline/docs/caching.md

 cache without worrying about the background ranking processes holding a lock on the data.

 ## Data Layout
+> tline:[userid]:finalpool

+The final ordered pool of posts.
+LPOPed to send posts to user, RSHIFTed to append more.

 > tline:[userid]:precache:[cacheid]

 The pre-caches store a string[] of post IDs.
 The left-most id can be LPOPed in constant time, or a number of